yanghengtang/tp/docs/UserGuide.md

 Edited Patient: Jonathan Reese; Phone: 81453894; NRIC: S8712461K
 ```

-4. You have successfully edited the patient into the database.
+4. You have successfully edited the patient in the database.

 <div markdown="span" class="alert alert-primary">
 :information_source: <b>Note:</b> Note that all appointments containing the patient's old NRIC will be updated to the new NRIC.<br>